Chapter 1: Prologue

 "Nee-chan, I have a feeling that Kazunari is missing too...," Jun glared at his sister who returned the glance.

-"Oh, why do you think that, we have only been around for a day, you might find him tomorrow," Misaki reassured him before returning to the television screen, the news was on.
+"Oh, why do you think that?
+It's been only a day, we can search for him tomorrow," Misaki reassured him before returning to the television screen, the news was on.

-"I don't know, I have this terrible feeling that what I am going to find out will be horrifying and shocking," he closed his eyes and lower himself on the recliner, "Life after five years would be minor changes, but life after ten years would be a totally different world."
+"I don't know, I have this terrible gut feeling, what is next will be horrifying," he closed his eyes and lower himself on the recliner, "Life after five years would be minor changes, but life after ten years would be a totally different world."

 "Jun, what about your company?"
 His sister asked in curiosity.

-"Nee-chan, remember that I'm died now, I didn't have a will, I have no idea where or who has anything of mine.
-If Kazunari is okay, he should be the proprietor of Century; I wouldn't have to worry about that.
-Kazunari is a good friend, I can trust him with the business...," the door suddenly opened and in popped Shinichi holding a white plastic bag.
+"Nee-chan, remember that I don't exist now nor did I have a written will.
+I have the slightest idea where or who has possession of my property.
+If Kazunari is alive and well, he should be the proprietor of Century and in good hands.
+Kazunari is like a brother to me, I can trust him with the business...," the door suddenly opened and in popped Shinichi holding a white plastic bag.

 He smiled to his wife and brother-in-law.
 "Guys, look who I found at the store," Shinichi gently pulled Yukie into the apartment.

 Yukie still felt she was in the twilight zone, she could feel and touch him, he was real.
-Judy was speechless to see Ross, alive and healthy in front of her, "Jun-san, it's really, really you.
-Oh my god, everyone told me that you were killed in prison.
-You're looking great, even better than ten years ago...."
+Yukie was speechless to see Matsumoto Jun, alive and healthy in front of her.
+"Jun-san, it's really, really you."
+She released their hold and scan the fellow from top to bottom.
+"Gosh...everyone told me that you were killed in prison and...," she paused for a second, trying to gather her thoughts and coming up with the right words to say, "...you don't look bad yourself...hey, what do you mean still?"
+They both chuckled.

-Yukie nodded, "Everyone is fine, Yu..., she paused and then glanced at Ross, "Oh no, Yuko thought you were died and...."
+"Everyone is fine, Yu...," Yukie paused and then glanced at Jun, "Oh no, Yuko thought you had passed away and...!"

 Jun had immediately grabbed her arms in panic, "...and what?"